mphonic/xynthii/README.md

 This software needs to be run in [Supercollider](https://supercollider.github.io/downloads.html), which is free.
 You don't need to know anything about Supercollider to use xynthii, but if you know Supercollider, you can use it to incorporate and control xynthii in a vast array of situations.

+Note: If you have a Mac with an ARM processor (M1/2/etc), no matter which step you follow below, you will have to do an extra step to install PortedPlugins.
+See [PortedPlugins on ARM Architecture](#ported-plugins-on-arm-architecture) below.

 Xynthii uses three extension packages.
 If you are a beginner and are running OSX or Windows on a relatively modern machine, you can install these using the "easy" method:

 Open Supercollider and, within Supercollider, open `init.scd` from this package.
 Run the code in `init.scd` (instructions are in the file).
 This should install extensions in the proper location.
 Quit and reopen Supercollider, and you should be good to go.
 You can double-check by opening `test-install.scd` and running the code there.